eCommerce Shipping Best Practices for Indian sellers in 2020

 What should you look at?
 (Shipping considerations)

-When we talk about customer satisfaction, the entire eCommerce experience comes down to one single element- shipping.
+When we talk about customer satisfaction, the entire eCommerce experience comes down to one single element- shipping and product delivery.
 Consider it as something that can make or break your business.
 Most of the sellers strive hard to improve their shipping strategy, but seldom figure out where to start.

-One of the factors that sellers are inclined to be shipping costs.
-No doubt, they can make a tremendous difference to your business, which is why one must plan a nuanced strategy around it.
+One of the factors that sellers are inclined towards is shipping costs.
+Shipping costs can make a tremendous difference to your business, which is why one must plan a nuanced strategy around it.

-While too high shipping costs can make you lose customers, too low shipping costs can do the same for the profit margins in your business.
+While high shipping costs can make you lose customers, very low shipping costs can do the same for the profit margins of your business.

 As a seller, your goal must be to accomplish all and be able to cover your costs at the same time.
-Let’s have a look at the most common considerations you’re probably missing out, which can have a direct impact on your shipping:
+Let’s have a look at the most common considerations you’re probably missing out on, which can have a direct impact on your shipping:

 No matter what your approach is, the size and weight of your products are something you can directly exercise your control on.
 It also has a significant impact on your overall shipping strategy.
 Understanding the size and weight of your products can help you adopt a pricing strategy for your shipping.